Infant Baptism or Baby Baptism also called Paedobaptism Is UNscriptural

-By trying to compare Old Testament circumcision to New Testament baptism.
+By trying to compare Old Testament circumcision to New Testament baptism, as done by John Calvin and others.

 By dogmatically insisting that the word household found in Scripture must include infants.